ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

     </audio>
 </div>

+This one is just shooting to be a massive bomb.
+Welcome to 5 minutes of Frenchcore by [Mothtek](https://soundcloud.com/mothtek).

-Oh, did I say the past song changed styles?
-Okay, maybe this one does too.
-To quite an absurd amount.
-A massive departure from the melancholic hype that the two songs before possessed, and this one is just shooting to be a massive bomb, being a 5 minutes Frenchcore track by [Mothtek](https://soundcloud.com/mothtek), one of the more prolific artists in the Japanese Hardtek scene, and with the song being named "[The Great Revelation By Mother Brain](https://soundcloud.com/mothtek/mothtek-the-great-revelation-by-mother-brainegts2025-round-of-16-tiebreaker)", and at some point, you start to ask yourself, when does it stop?
-The answer is never.
-Mappers [Ideal](https://osu.ppy.sh/users/3869519) and [Raphalge](https://osu.ppy.sh/users/3918650) tried to reel this insane song in a bit, by making it a bit easier in terms of pure mechanics compared to the Round of 32, as it instead aims to be played with mods by the players left, but even then, it is a struggle for sure.
+A massive departure from the melancholic hype that the two prior songs possessed.
+A song by one of the more prolific artists in the Japanese hardtek scene.
+A song named "[The Great Revelation By Mother Brain](https://soundcloud.com/mothtek/mothtek-the-great-revelation-by-mother-brainegts2025-round-of-16-tiebreaker)".
+When does it stop?
+The answer is never (figuratively).

+Mappers [Ideal](https://osu.ppy.sh/users/3869519) and [Raphalge](https://osu.ppy.sh/users/3918650) tried to reel this insane song in a bit by toning down the mechanical difficulty compared to the Round of 32, as it instead aims to be played with mods by the players left, but even then, it is a struggle for sure.

 ### Quarterfinals